AdnanOlarmmi/Leaderboard/README.md

 - **Can I improve the repository, and my changes will be accepted if they are good?**

-  - Yes please, nice ideas are welcome please.
+  - Yes please, nice ideas are welcome, please.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>